rverzinkevicius/ESP8266SimpleDyno/Samodelu.md

 Software should open new window with aproximate graph where you will need to select best algorithm (top left dropdown) so that two lines match most.

-Deselct check box with on the left with something like "add additional data"
+Deselct check box with on the left with something like "add to existing data"

 Click go to analysis